snakescott/floorplan/README.md

 # floorplan
 :clap:

 What is your workplace floorplan like?
-Submit a PR for the survey (also interested in thoughts on improving the data model!).
+Submit a PR, or fill out the [Google Form](http://goo.gl/forms/zR3fxJxpcA).
+Feedback on data model is also welcome!